-The primary recreation area that will serve the residential development is centrally located and will feature amenities such as a 2,516 square foot community building, covered patio with stamped concrete, playground, open grass lawn areas, benches, bike racks, sidewalks, and all other green area as shown in Figure 10 below.
+The primary recreation area that will serve the residential development is centrally located and will feature amenities such as a 2,516 square foot community building, covered patio with stamped concrete, playground, open grass lawn areas, benches, bike racks, sidewalks, and all other green area.
 Additional detailed images of the community building with a patio, playgrounds, and bike racks are provided below.
-The recreation area will be landscaped and will consists of several seating areas with tables, bicycle parking, and trash receptacles.
+The recreation area will be landscaped and will consist of several seating areas with tables, bicycle parking, and trash receptacles.